MikeSchulenberg/LoneWolfCombatCalculator/README.md

 ## Development
 This program was written in C++ using Code::Blocks, the included wxSmith plugin, and the wxWidgets library.

-## Download an Executable Version for Windows
+## Download an Executable for Windows
 [Lone Wolf Combat Calculator](https://www.dropbox.com/s/e47y3g8rjnzcbou/LoneWolfCombatCalculator.zip?dl=1)

 #### ZIP File Contents